Skip to content

 Overview

 Meshtastic is designed for resilience.
 Each node can relay messages for others, allowing the network to grow organically and continue functioning even if individual nodes fail.
+With the largest LoRa mesh community worldwide, Meshtastic has a mature ecosystem of apps, hardware support, and community resources.

 How It Works